nicolishus/CarND-TrafficSignClassifier-P2/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-I approached the problem by first just normalizing the data to a range of -1 to 1.
-I would then try other preprocessing methods if the 93% accuracy could not be achieved; however, my pipeling was sufficient and no other preprocessing steps were necessary.
+I approached the problem by first just normalizing the data to a range of 0 to 1 and then centering it to 0.
+I would then try other preprocessing methods if the 93% accuracy could not be achieved; however, my pipeline was sufficient and no other preprocessing steps were necessary.

+I used normalization and 0 centering for a couple reasons.
+Since the output layer is a softmax layer, it has an output of [0,1] so normalizing to [0,1] allows better mapping.
+Another reason is that having it centered at 0 allows gradient descent to converge quicker; and, since my optimizer is 'adam', which is a variation of gradient descent, center to 0 allows quicker convergence.

 Data normalization was pretty straightforward: Cast as a float and then divide by that max value (255) and subtract 0.5.